Robert Berks: Life

 He grew up in Hecht House, Boston.
 He studied at the Boston Museum.

 In 1953, he married Dorothy “Tod” Berks.

 One of Berks's most famous works is a bust of former President John Fitzgerald Kennedy that can be found in the Grand Foyer of The John F. Kennedy Center for the Performing Arts in Washington, DC.

+Berks created the Albert Einstein Memorial, a monumental bronze statue depicting Albert Einstein seated with manuscript papers in hand.
+It is located in central Washington, D.C., United States, on the grounds of the National Academy of Sciences.
+In 2005, he donated a sculpture of Einstein to Princeton University.

-A copy of his Bust of Abraham Lincoln was displayed in the Oval Office during the Clinton Administration.
+A copy of his Bust of Abraham Lincoln was displayed in the Oval Office by President Clinton, who also displayed Berk's FDR bust on the Resolute Desk.
+During the Presidency of Joe Biden, the Oval Office was home to Berk's bust of Robert F. Kennedy.

 Another of his statues, that of the Swedish botanist and physician Carl Linnaeus, can be found in the Heritage Garden of the Chicago Botanic Garden in Glencoe, Illinois.

-In 2005, he donated a sculpture of Einstein to Princeton University.
+Berks life-size bust of Enrico Fermi, completed in 1966, resides at the Linda Hall Library.

-In 2007, he made a sculpture of Fred Rogers for Pittsburgh.
+In 2007, he completed a sculpture of Fred Rogers for Pittsburgh.

 He died on May 16, 2011, at the age of 89 from natural causes.